hmc-cs-akaul/SnapCapCo.github.io/README.md

 ### Misc
 * 'style.css'
 * 'songdata.csv.zip'
+* Coding Style Document outlines the standards of style to which our code is held

 ## Other information
 This project was created as a class project for CSCI121 at Harvey Mudd College by AP, AK, AR, KJ, and LC.